rjmccollam/utm-capture/readme.md

 - `utm_content`
 - `utm_campaign`

+### Additional Fields Supports

+While cookies may not be set for these fields they are available for field population so they can be captured.

+- `referer` - Grabs the referring domain if it is available.

 ### Populating Gravity Form Fields

 If a form contains fields with the properly named parameters and the user has the cookies — populate the form fields with cookie values.